bmhoan/IPIAbDiscov/README.md

 # Key Features

-FASTQ Processing: Quality trimming, filtering, and annotation of antibody sequences using tools like fastp and ANARCI for accurate numbering and germline assignment of Fab or scFv fragments.
+FASTQ Processing: Quality trimming, filtering, paired-end read merging, and annotation of antibody sequences using tools like fastp and ANARCI for accurate numbering and germline assignment of Fab or scFv fragments.

 Data Aggregation: Combine results from multiple samples or rounds to generate comprehensive repertoire tables.